krigjo25/Databases/librarymanagesystem/read-me.md

 ### Views

-An overview of whom is borrowing which book
+An overview of whom is renting which book
 An overview of current stock of books

 ### Events

-Delete, rows when they're set in the terminated table to maintain the information
+Delete events
-Sending mail for notifications, billing and recipe
+    deletes row, which is in the terminated row, sends rows to terminated after x days sends an notification through email

 ### procedures